 By: Bill Bower

 Within healthcare institutions, and in relation to medical misadventures, communication must be timely and brutally honest.
 Everything we do is marred by human error.
 Mistakes are going to happen in any setting.
 In the healthcare space, it is vital that errors are recognized and communicated.
-It's not enough to have an incident reporting mechanism.
+It's not enough to have an incident-reporting mechanism.
 An organization also needs a strong culture that supports it.
-Open and timely communication leads to recognition of process/system vulnerabilities, which in turn, allows for the creation and deployment of solutions.
+Open and timely communication leads to the recognition of process/system vulnerabilities, which, in turn, allows for the creation and deployment of solutions.
 When you stop the bad things from happening, patient care is improved, and professional liability expense is reduced.

 Q: How can we differentiate between the cost of risk and the cost of risk management?